 To build smart and conserve energy, Oregon has developed energy codes and standards for buildings.

-Oregon's building codes are administered by the Building Codes Division
+Oregon's building codes are administered by the state Building Codes Division,

 These codes outline energy efficiency requirements for Oregon buildings.
 The codes cover insulation, equipment, windows, lighting, and much more.

 You can submit energy code questions through ODOE's customer service portal

 or through the staff contact information listed on the right-hand side of this page.

 To use the portal, first-time users must begin by clicking on "register" to create an account.
 You may then sign in to complete the requested information.
 ODOE staff will follow up with you regarding your question.